-The convergence results are obtained by the Armijo condition along with a safeguard against too small step sizes; see [24].
+$$\langle p, \operatorname{grad} f(x + \alpha p) \rangle_2 \ge c_2 \langle \operatorname{grad} f(x), p \rangle_2$$ is bounded away from zero and the Wolfe conditions at every iteration are satisfied, then the convergence results can be obtained; see [25].
 Indeed, classical convergence results establish that accumulation points of the sequence of iterates are stationary points of the objective function f and the convergence of the whole sequence to a single limit-point is not guaranteed.
-The question is that whether similar results are correct in nonsmooth optimization problems?
-In [32], the authors generalized the aforementioned Wolfe conditions for nonsmooth convex functions.
+The question is whether similar results are correct in nonsmooth optimization problems.
+In [34], the authors generalized the aforementioned Wolfe conditions for nonsmooth convex functions.
 They used the Clarke subdifferential instead of the gradient.
-But to obtain convergence, one must not only have well-chosen step lengths but also well-chosen search directions.
-In nonsmooth problems the angle condition (1.2) does not propose a proper set of search directions.
-However, an equivalent condition carried over nonsmooth problems to obtain the convergence results has been introduced in [25].
+But to obtain convergence, one must have not only well-chosen step lengths but also well-chosen search directions.
+In nonsmooth problems the angle defined in (1.2) does not propose a proper set of search directions.
+However, a condition on descent directions called subgradient-oriented for nonsmooth objective functions on linear spaces, to find a proper search direction, has been introduced in [26].